Joe Leonard: Revolving teams

 After Indianapolis, Leonard was without a car yet again.
 He first drove for Gene White in the #4 Wynn's SpitFire Mongoose-Offenhauser at the Trenton 200 at Trenton International Speedway where he finished in 19th place after suffering a broken oil line.
 He then briefly reunited with STP-Granatelli Racing in the #40 STP Oil Treartment Lotus-Offenhauser at the Tony Bettenhausen 200 at Wisconsin State Fairgrounds Park and the Delaware 200 at Dover Downs International Speedway.
 He qualified 3rd at Milwaukee but finishED 20th in that race and 21st at Dover.
-Leonard got one more driving gig that season at Vel's Parnelli Jones Racing in the #3 Vel's Parnelli Ford Lola-Ford for four races, getting a best finish of 5th at the Bobby Ball 150 at Phoenix International Raceway.
+Leonard got one more driving gig that season at Vel's Parnelli Jones Racing in the #3 Vel's Parnelli Ford Lola-Ford for four races, getting a best finish of 5th at the Bobby Ball Memorial at Phoenix International Raceway.
 He finished 21st in points.

 Leonard returned to Vel's Parnelli Jones again in 1970, working with famed chief mechanic George Bignotti.
 In his first race of the year, the Indianapolis 500 he drove the #15 Johnny Lightning PJ Colt-Ford.
 In the race Leonard qualified in 18th place and was soon running in 2nd place to teammate Unser.
 Leonard's engine quit after 73 laps and he could only finish in 24th place.
 It was discovered post-race the engine switch had been flipped, meaning that there was nothing wrong with the engine and that Leonard could have continued.
 Leonard then competed in the Rex Mays Classic at Wisconsin State Fairgrounds Park Speedway where he only led the final nine laps on his way to his first victory since 1965 at Milwaukee.
 Leonard started one more race that year, the California 500 at Ontario Motor Speedway, where he qualified in 6th place and finished in 13th place after spinning out.
 Leonard finished the season 32nd in points.